haskell/cabal/Cabal/doc/developing-packages.rst

     Deprecated in favor of :pkg-field:`build-tool-depends`.

+    A list of Haskell programs needed to build this component.
+    Each may be followed by an optional version bound.
+    Confusingly, each program in the list either refer to one of three things:

+      1. Another executables in the same package

+      2. One of a hard-coded set of packages containing common build tools

+      3. A pre-built executable that should already be on the ``PATH``

+    These cases are listed in order of priority: an executable in the package will override any of the hard-coded packages with the same name, and a hard-coded package will override any executable on the ``PATH``.

+    In the first two cases, the list entry is desguared into a :pkg-field:`build-tool-depends` entry.
-    Confusingly, programs in the list either refer to other executables in the same package, or one of a hard-coded set of build tools.
-In the case of the former, the entry can be sugared into a :pkg-field:`build-tool-depends` entry by prefixing with ``$pkg:``.
-In the case of the latter, It is desugared by looking up the package and executable name in a hard-coded table.
-Refer to the documentation for :pkg-field:`build-tool-depends` to understand the desugared fields meaning.
+    In the first case, the entry is desugared into a :pkg-field:`build-tool-depends` entry by prefixing with ``$pkg:``.
+    In the second case, it is desugared by looking up the package and executable name in a hard-coded table.
+    In either case, the optional version bound is passed through unchanged.
+    Refer to the documentation for :pkg-field:`build-tool-depends` to understand the desugared field's meaning, along with restrictions on version bounds.

 .. pkg-field:: buildable: boolean